sjayan009/Passion-Project/README.md

 Step 3: Select the First Download(the one with the less size).
 Step 4: Follow all prompts in the MSI Launcher/Installer MAKE SURE TO SAVE YOUR PASSWORD ON A SHEET OF PAPER OR SOMEPLACE SAFE
 Step 5: To locate the .jar file and add it to 'Refrened Libraries' of your IDE, go to "C:\Program Files (x86)\MySQL\Connector J 8.0\mysql-connector-j-8.0.32.jar"

+## --> Navigate to MySQLDB.java file <--
+These steps are to make sure you have established a connection with the databse when you run Swing.java Step 1: Take your password and replace it where it says REPLACE PASSWORD

 ## --> Downloading the JFreeChart Library <--
 These steps are designed for Windows Computers.